1337GameDev/Ut99Mods/README.md

 Look for the `[Editor.EditorEngine]` section, and the EditPackages entries.

-Add the following to the end of them:
+Add the following to the end of them (order matters):

     EditPackages=HeadHunter
     EditPackages=Gibber